backslashart/backslashart.org/_pages/call.md

 - **Assist with documentation and communication**.
 The artist will collaborate with \Art staff to document the work for the \Art website and pursue other channels to share and discuss the work.

 - **Be backslash**.
-This fellowship should represent something new, nonlinear, unconventional, unexpected, questionable -- for the artist’s practice, for the field -- any or all these are symptoms of being *backslash*.
+This fellowship should represent something new, nonlinear, unconventional, unexpected, adventurous, intense, questionable -- for the artist’s practice, for the field -- any or all these are symptoms of being *backslash*.

 ## > HOW TO APPLY